-8 Week Internet Course: Many students choose to take internet courses for the convenience of instructions.
+8 Week Internet Course: Many students choose to take internet courses for the convenience of lessons, and instructions.
 I will also make additional readings and instructional material available via Brightspace.
-If you do not know how to access Brightspace, contact the instructor or MCC technical staff.
+If you do not know

 However if you are disciplined and work hard-and have a good computer and reliable quality internet access -- you can successfully gain college credit, and experience a new sociological perspective on life around you and enjoy many new things about our social world.